Tribhanga (film)

 Tribhanga: Tedhi Medhi Crazy is a 2021 Indian trilingual family drama film written and directed by Renuka Shahane.
 It was co-produced by Ajay Devgn, Deepak Dhar, and Siddharth P. Malhotra under their production companies Ajay Devgn FFilms, Banijay Asia, and Alchemy Productions, respectively, in association with Parag Desai, Rishi Negi, and Sapna Malhotra.
 The film stars Kajol, Tanvi Azmi and Mithila Palkar, and revolves around a dysfunctional family of three women and their unconventional life choices.

 Shahane got the idea for Tribhanga in 2014 and it was inspired by her relationship with her mother.
 Principal photography started in October 2019, and it was entirely shot in Mumbai by Baba Azmi.
 The music was composed by Sanjoy Chowdhury, and the film was edited by Jabeen Merchant.
 Released on 15 January 2021, the film marked Kajol's debut on Netflix.
-The critics judged the film as generally positive, with praises mostly directed towards Shahane's direction and the leads' performances.
+The film received highly positive reviews, with praises directed towards Shahane's direction and the Kajol's performance.

+At the 2021 Filmfare OTT Awards, Tribhanga received 3 nominations – Best Actress in a Web Original Film (Kajol) and Best Supporting Actress in a Web Original Film (Azmi and Palkar).

 Plot

-The movie follows the journey of three generations of women who interact on a deeper level and find out disturbing details of their past when the eldest of the three, Nayan, falls into a coma and her daughter & granddaughter decide to contribute to her biography in making.
+The movie follows the journey of three generations of women who interact on a deep level and find out disturbing details of their past when the eldest of the three, Nayanthara (Nayan), falls into a coma and her daughter & granddaughter decide to contribute to her autobiography in making.

-All 3 women are tormented by the men in their life or have faced certain troubles due to each other.
-Masha, Anu's daughter, reveals how, despite her mother's overprotective nature, she was bullied in school due to Anu's colorful reputation; as discussed multiple times in the movie, Anu too is estranged from her mother who is now comatose due to the same reason.
-By the end, all 3 women learn the importance of each of them in their life.
+Nayantara Apte is a celebrated author who cannot write anymore due to her arthritis.
+She is assisted by Milan, her disciple and an author, in writing her autobiography.
+As she drinks alcohol, Nayan has a stroke and is admitted to the hospital.
+She is revealed to be comatose and her daughter Anuradha (Anu), a famous Bollywood actress and Odissi dancer, rushes to the hospital with her daughter Masha.
+She is confronted by the media, which she ignores.
+She is irritated by Milan's presence there, and verbally abuses him.
+She is assisted by her brother Robindro.
+Milan overhears the siblings say they hate Nayan for ruining their lives, especially Anu's.

+Anu and Robindro lived with Nayan and their father during their childhood.
+Nayan's mother-in-law was annoyed by Nayan writing continuously and refusing to care for her children and husband.
+This angers Nayan, and she leaves the household with Anu and Robindro.
+Milan and Masha visit Anu's childhood home and talk to Nayan's ex-husband and his sister, who are both sorrowed by the departure of Anu and Robindro from their lives.
+Milan asks Masha about her story.
+Masha is married to a conservative family, but her husband Deepak is deeply supportive of her.

+Anu slowly begins to befriend Milan.
+He keeps asking her to contribute to the story, as Nayan wanted her children to blame her for all the bad things in their life.